akarimp/ScientiMate/docs/2_Getting_Started_Matlab.rst

 However, a better option is to add ScientiMate folder to MATLAB or GNU Octave path.
 By doing that, you always have access to ScientiMate from any working directory.
 Remember, you need to add ScientiMate to path only once.

-To add ScientiMate folder to MATLAB or GNU Octave path, you may use a provided add_scientimate_to_path.m file or you can do it manually in the command window.
+To add ScientiMate folder to MATLAB or GNU Octave path, or remove it from the path, you may use one the following options:

+* Add or remove the folder by using provided ``add_scientimate_to_path.m`` or ``remove_scientimate_from_path.m`` files
+* Add or remove the folder manually in the Command Window

-**Add ScientiMate folder to MATLAB or GNU Octave path using add_scientimate_to_path.m**
+**Add ScientiMate folder to MATLAB or GNU Octave path by using add_scientimate_to_path.m**

+To add ScientiMate to MATLAB or GNU Octave path:

 * Open MATLAB or GNU Octave
 * Change a current folder (working directory) to a folder that contains ScientiMate files, for example "C:\\scientimate", in MATLAB or GNU Octave.
-* Run a file named add_scientimate_to_path.m in MATLAB or GNU Octave to add ScientiMate folder to MATLAB or GNU Octave path.
+* Run a file named ``add_scientimate_to_path.m`` in MATLAB or GNU Octave to add ScientiMate folder to MATLAB or GNU Octave path.

+To remove ScientiMate from MATLAB or GNU Octave path:

+* Open MATLAB or GNU Octave
+* Change a current folder (working directory) to a folder that contains ScientiMate files, for example "C:\\scientimate", in MATLAB or GNU Octave.
+* Run a file named ``remove_scientimate_from_path.m`` in MATLAB or GNU Octave to remove ScientiMate folder from MATLAB or GNU Octave path.

 **Add ScientiMate folder to MATLAB or GNU Octave path manually in the Command Window**

-For example, if ScientiMate files are in "C:\\scientimate" folder then it can be added to path as:
+For example, if ScientiMate files are in "C:\\scientimate" folder, then:

+To add ScientiMate to MATLAB or GNU Octave path, run following commands in the Command Window:

 .. code:: matlab

     ScientiMatePath = genpath('C:\scientimate'); %Generating path for ScientiMate folder and its sub-folders addpath(ScientiMatePath); %Add ScientiMate folder to path

-To remove ScientiMate from the path use:
+To remove ScientiMate from MATLAB or GNU Octave path, run following commands in the Command Window:

 .. code:: matlab